 During the negotiation process, PIs and study coordinators may track the status of negotiations via thePre-award look-up tool (Jellyfish)

 CTO-Contracting does not develop or negotiate budgets or payment schedules.
 The investigator and/or study coordinator must create and finalize a budget and payment schedule and forward the final budget and payment terms to CTO-Contracting for inclusion in the agreement.
 Budgets must include all costs associated with completing the study, and payment schedules must ensure funds are received on a schedule that will cover expenditures.
 Budgets for clinical trials are developed using the Institution's research rates.
 Budgets should reflect 25% F&A (20% to the institution, 5% to the Departments) applied to the total direct cost of the budget and all appropriate IRB fees.
 To have budgets developed for you, contact the Clinical Trials Office (CTO) or contact Bridget Adams, CTO Manager at 4-5077.

-PIs, as well as OHSU, are placed at legal and financial risk when a clinical trial agreement is signed by the PI without review by CTO-Contracts and without the required signature from an institutional official.
+PIs, as well as OHSU, are placed at legal and financial risk when a clinical trial agreement is signed by the PI without review by CTO-Contracting and without the required signature from an institutional official.
 Liability coverage will not be extended to the PI in cases where the required signature is not obtained.